input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

 ## `cardano-genupdate`

 An executable `cardano-genupdate` is used for generation of update.
-There's no CLI-options, only 3 mandatory parameters:
+There's no CLI-options — only 3 mandatory parameters:

 ~~~
 cardano-genupdate [OLD_DIR] [NEW_DIR] [OUTPUT_TAR_FILE]